Chris-CBQA/POC_CSrp_Ubuntu/README.md

 <br/>

 ## Runtime Enviroment
----

-Fetching the dotnet packages from the official Microsoft Pagage Registry and adding it to local registry.
+Fetching the dotnet package signature from the official Microsoft Package Registry and adding it to the trusted packages list.

 ```bash
   wget https://packages.microsoft.com/config/ubuntu/20.04/ packages-microsoft-prod.deb -O packages-microsoft-prod.deb